 We are a small family run business based in South Manchester, working in and around the Manchester / Stockport area we cover all aspects of brickwork to a high standard some of the work we carry out are extensions, structural openings, garden walls, lintels, bricking up doors / windows, repointing and pretty much anything else to do with bricklaying so if you'd like a quote or just some advice please get in touch.

-I've been bricklaying for around 14 years now I work along side my father who is also a bricklayer with many years of experience and between us we've worked for some of the major bricklaying contractors in the North West on numerous projects from large new builds to small maintenance jobs now I'm just concentrating on building up my own business specialising in brickwork and working locally in the Manchester area I believe that I've got a lot to offer in this sector.
+I've been bricklaying for around 15 years now I work along side my father who is also a bricklayer with many years of experience between us we've worked for some of the major bricklaying contractors in the North West on numerous projects from large new builds to small maintenance jobs now I'm just concentrating on building up my own business specialising in brickwork and general maintenance working locally in the Manchester area I believe that I've got a lot to offer in this sector.